devwdougherty/personal-developer-wiki/Programming Languages/Java/Java EE/Book 1 - Programming.md

 ## Data interaction ways

 ### List<?> - Unknown Objects
+**List with unknow objects**

-In this case, getList will return a String list with unknown properties.
+_In this case, getList will return a String list with unknown properties._
 ```java
 List<?> rawDetails = cloudEntity.getList(detail);
 ArrayList valueList = new ArrayList<>();